November 11, 2024

 However, we are seeing evidence that telehealth visits can substitute for in-person visits.
 This data counters policymakers’ concerns that telehealth leads to more total visits.
 This evidence comes from a study published in fall 2024 analyzing Kaiser Permanente data.

 Return visits after video and phone visits are not common, according to a 2021 Kaiser Permanente study.
-Emergency room visits following phone or video appointments also are rare, with just a small percentage (1.8% of phone appointments and 2.1% of video appointments) leading to an ER visit.
+Emergency room visits following phone or video appointments also are rare, with just a small percentage (1.8% of phone appointments and 2.1% of video appointments) followed by an ER visit.
 The study looked at data on almost 1.6 million patients.

 Meanwhile, telehealth remains an attractive option for many patients.
 In 2023, Kaiser Permanente provided 5.5 million phone and video visits to our Medicare patients.